The Acropolis of Pergamum (Pergamon) is certainly dramatic, perched atop a high, steep-sided hill to the northeast of the modern city center (map).

 As you ascend the hill, note the remains of ancient aqueducts in the valleys to the west and north.

 At the summit is a parking lot (small fee), some souvenir and refreshment shops.
-Pay the admission fee of TL20, and walk up the stone ramp to reach the summit.
+Pay the admission fee, and walk up the stone ramp to reach the summit.

 Beside it is the Temple of Athena, also partially reconstructed.
 Between the Traianeum and Athena temple was Pergamum's famous library of 200,000 volumes.